-Arts Introduction to various models of performing-arts careers, exploration of innovative approaches to existing career paths.
+Arts Models of performing arts careers; innovative approaches to existing career paths.
 Case studies, guest speakers.
 Topics include fee and contract negotiation, artist and booking management, fundraising and grant writing, marketing and public relations, social media, and organizational and business structures.
 Open to music majors only.

-MUSIC 361-0 Entrepreneurship in Music and the Performing Arts Students each develop a proposed career-building project, then research and critique each other's plans in a seminar format, resulting in business plans that can be implemented successfully.
+MUSIC 361-0 Entrepreneurship in Music and the Performing

+Arts Students each develop a proposed career-building project, then research and critique each other's plans in a seminar format, resulting in business plans that can be implemented successfully.
 Open to music majors only.